DoNotUseThisCodeJUSTFORKS/PEBIL/README.txt

 configuration (configuration that comes with the source code) is not used for building the instcode directory.
 There are various ways of building the code under this directory and the available compilation macros are described in details in Section 2.2.1.2.

 To use PEBIL, users need to include the bin directory of distribution to their path.
 Thus, if a particular distribution needs to be used, the user needs to set the path variables accordingly before using that distribution as the name of the executable and additional PERL scripts would be the same.
 When installed properly, the PEBIL executable, pebil, should be in user's path.
-It can be checked using the which command of Unix from a different directory (you may need to source .cshrc/.tcshrc or .profile/.bashrc files for paths to be adjusted).
+It can be checked using the `which` command of Unix from a different directory (you may need to source .cshrc/.tcshrc or .profile/.bashrc files for paths to be adjusted).
 The --help option will print a brief usage information.

 $ source ~/.cshrc
 $ which pebil